webitel/mobile-demo-app-flutter/README.md

 **_flutter clean && flutter pub get_**

+This will update all necessary packages

+**_flutter run --debug_**

-This will build the project and install it on your connected device or emulator.
+This will run the app on the emulator

 ## Usage